Siya Ke Ram: Baal Kand

-Janak is the childless King of Mithila.
-While Mithila has suffered a drought for twelve years, elsewhere, Ram and his brothers are under the tutelage of Guru Vashista.
-Janak builds a golden plough and unearths a baby girl as he begins to plough.
+When Mithila suffers from a drought for twelve years, its childless King Janak builds a golden plough and unearths a baby girl as he begins to plough.
 The baby's first cry leads to rainfall.
-Janak wants to find out whether or not the baby has a family.
-He is shocked to see the baby lift the Shiv Dhanush.
 Rishi Yagyavalkya suggests that Janak keep the baby and so he names her Sita.

-It is shown that after eight years, Sita and her sisters are playing the act of Goddess Durga, who destroyed a Rakshasa.
-Soon afterwards, Sita learns about Gautama Maharishi and the curse he gave to his wife Ahilya.
-Meanwhile, King Dasharatha is travelling to Guru Vashistha's ashram to see his sons and gets inspired by Ram.
-Ram comes to his kingdom and meets his mother.
-Meanwhile, he learns that he has an elder sister called Shanta.
+Soon after, Janak and his wife have another daughter they name her as Urmila.
+Janak's younger brother Kushadhwaja also have two daughters Mandavi and Shutkirti.
+After eight years, King Dasharatha is travelling to Guru Vashistha's ashram to see his sons.
+Ram learns that he has an elder sister called Shanta.
 Later, it is shown that both Ram and Sita have grown up.

 In Ayodhya, King Dasharatha conducts the Ashwamedha Yajna for the well-being of his sons and his kingdom.
 While travelling towards Mithila, Sita dares to stop the ceremonial horse and comforts it.
 After coming back, Ram tells not to kill the horse but spare its life.
 Guru Vishvamitra takes Ram and Lakshman from Ayodhya to destroy the demoness queen Tataka.
 Sita and her sisters also travel along with Kushadhwaja to see Guru Vishvamitra.
-They give Lakshman some food.
 Soon Taraka and her son Subahu are killed by Ram and Lakshman.
 Guru Vishvamitra tells him that he wants to take both of them to Mithila and seek the blessings of Shiv Dhanush.
 While travelling to Mithila, he sees Rishi Gautam and Ahilya's ashram and cures her curse.
 Gautam Rishi seeks his greatness to Ram.
 Meanwhile, Sita learns about her birth.
 Sita falls in love with Ram without seeing him.
-Ram comes to Mithila, and they meet for the first time at the Parvati temple.
+Ram comes to Mithila, and they meet for the first time at the Parvati temple with them Lakshman and Urmila also meet with each other.
 Soon after, Sita's Swayamvar is announced.
-Lanka king Ravana's grandfather and minister Malyavan travels to Mithila to see the greatness of the kingdom and argues with Sita.
-Then he informs Ravana that Tataka is killed.
+Lanka king Ravana's grandfather and minister Malyavan travels to Mithila to see the greatness of the kingdom and argues with Sita, but it is stopped by Urmila as she becomes angry that how did he do this thing and speaking to the princess like this .Then he informs Ravana that Tataka is killed.